enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 #########################

 The goal of JQM is to run some Java code containing some business logic: the :term:`payload`.
-This chapter describes how to write the Java code that will be really be executed.
+This chapter describes how to write the Java code that will really be executed.
 The philosophy is: JQM is able to run most existing code without adaptations, and taking advantage of some JQM functionalities is easy to add to any code be it new or existing.

 .. highlight:: java